matthewotto/Vimlander-2-The-Quickening/README.markdown

 ## Dependencies

-This uses a version of the Hack font from the powerline/fonts repository: https://github.com/powerline/fonts/tree/master/Hack
+This uses the Hack font from: https://github.com/source-foundry/Hack

 ## Plugin Management